PowChow/datacamp_catDecisionTree/chapter1.md

 Another method to convert string category values to numeric values is the pandas `get_dummies` function.
 The function returns a new column for each unique category values.
 The new column contains 0 (False) or 1 (True) to represent whether the row has the attributed category value.

-For example, three imaginary records in `cars` dataset
+For example, three sample records in `cars` dataset

 | index  |safety_level   |
 |---|---|